By Sue Hirst, Director CFO On-Call

 - Which products/services give you what profit – Analyse your profit on various types of products/services/jobs, so you know which ones you can charge more for.
 It may be that some are highly profitable and some aren’t.
 Once you know you can decide to focus on the profitable ones and reconsider the losers.

 - Which products/services are your best sellers?
-We recently had a client who hadn’t done a price increase for 5 years!
+Our Part Time CFO’s recently had a client who hadn’t done a price increase for 5 years!
 When we analysed which were their best sellers they put a price increase on them with absolutely no resistance from customers.
 Your stock management or POS should tell you this information.

 - Make it in the gross – The price you charge must factor in the ‘true cost’ of your product/service, plus a margin to ensure you’re making a gross profit.
 If you aren’t making a good gross profit it will be very hard to make a net profit (after overheads).